Capability¶

 signals, and only then compute capability.

 Subgroup sufficiency (checked, reported).
+The within estimator pools the spread inside each subgroup, so it needs enough subgroups to be stable.
+This is the number of subgroups, not the size of each one and not the total sample size: twenty subgroups of five is twenty subgroups, even though that is a hundred measurements.
 When a within estimator is in use, mfgQC counts the subgroups and fails the check below 25, with the recommendation "Only N subgroups; >=25 recommended for a stable within-sigma estimate."
-It still computes the index — it warns, it does not refuse.
+It still computes the index.
+It warns, it does not refuse.

 5. Worked example¶